 *Meet with a Peer Scholarship Advisor to talk about your ideas / get feedback on your essays.
 Click here to see their office hours and contact information.
-PSAs are available to review essays through July 15.
+PSAs are available to review essays NOW.
 Email your drafts to peerscholadvice AT gmail DOT com

 *Register on the Embark application system.
 Be sure to select William and Mary as your institution whether you're a graduating senior, a graduate student, or an alum applying through the College.

 N.B.
-Alumni are encouraged to apply through W&M!
+Recent alumni are encouraged to apply through W&M!
 We will work with you throughout the process and, if you aren't in the area, we will arrange phone or skype interviews.

-*Your language evaluation form (if required) and letters of recommendation are all due online by 12 p.m. on Thursday, September 19.
+*Your language evaluation form (if required) and letters of recommendation are also due online by 12 p.m. on Monday, September 16.
 Note that you will be able to submit your part of the application even if all of these items have not been submitted.
 No hard copies are required!

 N.B.
 Ask your recommenders / language evaluator to write for you as early as possible, and be sure to talk with them about your application and motivation for applying for a Fulbright.
 It's up to you to make sure they have as much information as possible about you and about why you want to carry out this research / teach English abroad so that they can write a strong letter.